 LOS minimum standards are anticipated to be met through 2037.
 The 2020 PROS plan, however, provides guidance on the scale and type of parks and recreation investment the County intends to make over the next 20 years.
 All of the proposed investments are aspirational, suggesting acquisition and development projects to meet specific or nuanced community needs.
 The PROS plan-as a functional plan and part of the Parks element of the Comprehensive Plan-is necessarily more detailed than this CFP, but it offers insight into the system's longer-range hopes, objectives, and needs.
-Please see Appendix A for potential projects identified, including cost estimates, funding sources, and suggested timeframes from year 2023 to year 2037.
+For anticipated 20-year funding needs, please see Appendix A.